Colleges by Location

 Admissions

 According to the most recent data, this institution uses standardized test scores for admission and it admitted 18,667 in 2025.
-University of New Hampshire has an official test-optional admission policy but considers standardized test scores in cases when they are submitted by the applicant.
+University of New Hampshire has an official test-optional admission policy but considers standardized test scores if the applicant chooses to submit them.
 As far as admission difficulty is considered, based on data self-reported by the institution this school is moderately difficult to get into.

 Test Scores

-The ACT composite average score for all the accepted students in 2025 was 28 and the average GPA was 3.63.
+The average ACT score for all the admitted students in 2025 was 28 while the average GPA was 3.63.
 That means you'll most likely need an above-average GPA to get accepted as well as an above-average ACT score.

-The new students had an average SAT Critical Reading score of 608 and an average SAT Math score of 597.
+The SAT Critical Reading average score was 608 for the admitted students, while the average SAT Math score was 597.

 Deadlines

-The cutoff date for submitting applications to University of New Hampshire is February 1.
-If you are applying for a transfer, the application deadline is April 1.
+The closing date for applications to this school is February 1.
+For transfer students, note that the application deadline is April 1.

 Retention Rate